(a) "The best interests of the child" means all relevant factors to be considered and evaluated by the court including:

 The court may not use one factor to the exclusion of all others.
 The primary caretaker factor may not be used as a presumption in determining the best interests of the child.
 The court must make detailed findings on each of the factors and explain how the factors led to its conclusions and to the determination of the best interests of the child.

 (b) The court shall not consider conduct of a proposed custodian that does not affect the custodian's relationship to the child.

 The court shall consider evidence of a violation of section 609.507 in determining the best interests of the child.

 The court shall not use one of the factors to be considered to the exclusion of all of the other factors.
 The court shall use a rebuttable presumption that upon request of either or both parties, joint legal custody is in the best interests of the child.
 However, the court shall use a rebuttable presumption that joint legal or physical custody is not in the best interests of the child if domestic abuse, as defined in section 518B.01, has occurred between the parents.
 Disagreement alone over whether to grant sole or joint custody does not constitute an inability of parents to cooperate in the rearing of their children as referenced in paragraph (b), clause (1).

-(c) If the parties disagree as to whether the court should award joint or sole legal or physical custody over the objection of a party, the court shall make detailed findings on each of the factors in this subdivision and explain how the factors led to its determination as to whether joint custody or sole custody would be in the best interests of the child.
+(c) If the parties disagree as to whether the court should award joint or sole legal or physical custody, the court shall make detailed factual findings on each of the factors in this subdivision and explain how its findings on the factors led to its determination as to whether joint custody or sole custody would be in the best interests of the child.